mikedh/trimesh/examples/dockerRender/README.md

 ```
-# in this directory build the imagey with a tag
+# in this directory build the image with a tag
 docker build . -t renderworker

 # run the container we just built